Culloden Battlefield, with Children?

 THE LOWDOWN – Find prices and info to visit Culloden here.
 We drove from Aberdeen to Inverness, staying at the riverside Highland Apartments by Mansley which I’d recommend for family travel.
 Inverness has its own airport and is on regular bus and rail routes.
 En route home for us, Culloden is just east of Inverness.
 There’s ample parking and facilities on site.

-If you like what you read then don’t miss a post, enter your email address in the ‘Follow’ box then click ‘Follow’ or join the conversation on Facebook, twitter, pinterest and instagram at Tots2Travel.
+If you like what you read then don’t miss a post, enter your email address in the ‘Follow’ box then click ‘Follow’ or join the conversation 9on Facebook, twitter, pinterest and instagram at Tots2Travel.
 Tots2Travel received complimentary access for review purposes.
-For any queries or opportunities please email email@example.com.
+For any queries or opportunities please email firstname.lastname@example.org.
 All images copyright of Tots2Travel.